omahs/eth-crypto/README.md

 ### txDataByCompiled()

-Creates the data-string which must be submitted with an transaction to create a contract-instance.
+Creates the data-string which must be submitted with a transaction to create a contract-instance.

 ```javascript
 const SolidityCli = require('solidity-cli');